jumana-s/automate-app/terraform/README.md

 ## Run

 Need to have an AWS account, create an IAM user then authenticate AWS cli locally.
-Also need to have terragrunt installed.
+Also need to have terragrunt installed!